INTERNATIONAL COMMISSION ON DISTANCE EDUCATION is a non-profit organisation established in Geneva, Switzerland, in 1997

 course audited.
 These scholarships are to be offered to students in emerging and undeveloped countries.

-CODE is established in five regional centers across the five continents.
+CODE is established in five regional centres across the five continents.
 It is represented in all the offices of the United Nations through delegates who inform

 the Economic and Social Council of the concerns of the sector and keep track of programs designed to improve education levels and to reduce the technological

 deficit of the least favoured countries.

-EENI (Business School) is certified member of this organization since December 2003.
+EENI (Business School) is a certified member of this organisation since December 2003.